ponylang/ponylang-website/content/blog/last-week-in-pony-090323.md

 - `ponylang/release-notes-reminder-bot-action`

 We've updated to post future releases while we migrate to both registries.
 It's unlikely we'll see another release before during the migration period so we uploaded tag 0.1.1 to GitHub Container Registry.

+That's everything that needs to move.
+Next up, on or after December 1st, we'll turn off pushing images to DockerHub.
+Please be sure to transition by then.

 ### Pony Development Sync